microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 and customizations of other [Flyouts](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Flyout) and dialogs exist as options to show these notifications but these controls were not specifically designed to handle app-wide status change notifications.
 Due to their visual layouts, inherent intrusiveness, or available features they are not sufficient for displaying notifications at an app-wide level.

-This spec introduces an InfoBar API to ...
 This spec introduces an InfoBar WinUI (Xaml) control that an app can use for these kinds of messages.

 # InfoBar Class